 Interactive displays are the biggest hit among young children.
 Our children’s legs weren’t quite long enough to pedal the high-wheel bicycle, but my husband and I had a fun attempt!
 On the third floor, children can help pedal a car and try a scooter.
 For more to do in this part of Ohio – click here.

 It’s not often that you visit a historical museum that is equal parts educational for kids and interesting for adults.
 Dennison Railroad Depot Museum fits the description and more.

 Dennison, Ohio is the epitome of a railroad town.
 The small village lies halfway between Columbus and Pittsburgh, a perfect 100 miles from each.
 This distinction made it a place born out of pure need- A steam train could go 100 miles before needing water.

 One of the perks of the Railroad Depot Museum is that for kids under 7- admission is FREE.
 Kids are also given a scavenger hunt to help, Bing (the railway dog), to find all of his bones.
 On top of this, they receive a dog-tag style necklace and earn a charm once they completed the hunt.
 This interactive play helped my kids learn about the railway in a fun way!
 For a lengthy review of our visit click HERE.

 Looking for a warm tropical destination that doesn’t require a plane ticket?
 Standing in the midst of towering ferns and flowering plants at the Franklin Park Conservatory may be just what the doctor ordered.
-If your children like butterflies, the 25th annual Blooms and Butterflies exhibit begins on March 9.
+If your children like butterflies, the annual Blooms and Butterflies exhibit should return in March 2020.